Alex James (bassist): Radio

 In 2007 James presented the BBC Radio 4 programme On Your Farm.

 He currently hosts Alex James’s Date Night on Classic FM every Saturday evening.

 He previously presented The A-Z of Classic FM Music, which began in 2008 and won a Silver Sony Radio Academy Award for Best Music Programme.

 James also contributed the foreword to the show's accompanying book and CD box set, published by Reader's Digest in 2010.

+From 11 January to 29 March 2026, James presented a Sunday evening show on Virgin Radio UK.

 Cheesemaking

 After leaving Blur, James established a cheese farm in Kingham, Oxfordshire.
 He collaborated with New Zealand cheese specialist Juliet Harbutt on two varieties, Little Wallop (2007) and Farleigh Wallop (2009), the latter winning Best Goat's Cheese at the 2009 British Cheese Awards.

 In 2011, he introduced a commercially available range of flavoured cheeses in partnership with Asda, with varieties such as "cheddar and tomato ketchup" and "cheddar and tikka masala".
 The Guardian described the range as "bizarre flavour mash-ups in sliced, processed, plasticky form".